MAZterXP/testwolf/README.md

 As of version 1.10, LZEXE has been integrated into the build system.
 Whenever you switch between versions, an LZEXE-compressed .EXE file is generated from the last built WOLF3D.EXE in the OBJ\ subdirectory, and renamed as appropriate (e.g., WOLF3DCM.EXE, SPEARCM.EXE, etc.).
 If you want LZEXE compression on your current build but don't want to switch between game versions, you can run VERSION.BAT to trigger the compression routine on its own.

-Also as of version 1.10, you can build the original vanilla Wolf3D/SoD games without MPU support by passing (any) argument to each batch file.
+Also as of version 1.10, you can build the "vanilla" Wolf3D/SoD games without MPU support by passing (any) argument to each batch file.
+(Note that these "vanilla" versions are savegame-compatible with their corresponding MPU-supporting version.)
 The output of the batch file will indicate "MPU enabled" (wolfdosmpu version) or "MPU disabled" (vanilla version).
 You can also build ALL versions at once by executing the _ALL.BAT file.
 Warning: This builds 10 .EXE files (5 versions, each with vanilla and wolfdosmpu variants), and it takes a while.